Our use of cookies

 She'll also offer personal reflections on how her faith shapes a hopeful, grounded approach to living more lightly in God's world.

-Kat Halliday
+Katherine Halliday

-Kat Halliday leads the Ethical Fashion team at Baptist World Aid Australia.
+Kat Halliday leads the Ethical Fashion Team at Baptist World Aid Australia.
 She researches the ethics and sustainability of fashion companies to advocate for improvements and equip consumers to do the same by living out their values.
+With a background in environmental humanities, she is passionate about creating and sharing positive habits that reflect her hope for a just and sustainable world.

 Practical Ethics of Fashion Webinar